Young hits runner with 0.9 left to lift Hawks past Knicks - WTMJ

 Young finished with 32 points, 10 assists and seven rebounds.
 He frustrated the Knicks with his ability to draw fouls and made all nine free throws when he did.

-Many in the loud crowd of more than 15,000 jeered Young throughout the night but he got the final word when he drove right through the Knicks’ defense and floated in his shot from right of the basket, then put his fingers to his lips to tell the crowd to quiet down.
+Many in the loud crowd of more than 15,000 jeered Young throughout the night but he got the final word when he drove right through the Knicks’ defense and floated in his shot from right of the basket.

-“This is a coming-out party for him and he’s ready to do it,” teammate Lou Williams said.

 Bogdan Bogdanovic added 18 points for the Hawks in their first postseason game since 2017.